You’ve created a fantastic SaaS product. It needs tweaking. It needs adjusting. But in essence, it’s there and it’s good. So now what?

 4. Interview the writers

-It’s no different when hiring a technical writer to outsource your SaaS documentation too.
+It’s no different when hiring a technical writer to outsource your SaaS product documentation too.
 Your writer needs to be able to communicate effectively, prove that they understand the work required of them.
-If they don’t, let you know that they are willing (and able) to perform the research they need to.

 Your documentation needs a tailor-made house to live in.
 Think about investing in kick-ass standalone knowledge base software like Document360.